luomor-ai/Heart-Rate-Detection/docs/README.md

 ```
 python integer to float
 python3.9
-from numpy import zeros
-from numpy import float64
+from numpy import zeros, float64, integer
 m=3
 nbcm=6.0
 zeros([m, m*nbcm], dtype = float64)

+numpy zeros 'float' object cannot be interpreted as an integer

 TypeError: 'float' object cannot be interpreted as an integer
+TypeError: 'float' object cannot be interpreted as an index
 ```